TrainWeb.org Facebook Page

 by Chris Guenzler

-The four of us left the Rodeway Inn in Alamosa and started up Colorado Highway 17.
-About ten miles out of town, we were stopped once for five minutes and then another time for fifteen minutes for road construction.
+Chris Parker, Robin Bowers, Elizabeth Alkire and I left the Rodeway Inn in Alamosa and drove Colorado Highway 17 but about ten miles out of town, we were stopped once for five minutes and then another time for fifteen minutes for road construction.
 I had managed to get around all the construction crews and there was an open highway in front of me, but they stopped us and let all those construction vehicles roll by to their work site.
-Sometimes road construction like this really drives me crazy.
-We headed to Salida where I stopped to let Elizabeth photograph the steam engine there.
-After a stop at McDonald's for a bathroom break and other things, we then proceeded to Cripple Creek, arriving at the parking lot at 10:38 for the 10:40 AM train.
-Luckily the Cripple Creek isn't on Swiss Time, so we had time to buy our tickets, use the bathroom then board the train.
+We made our way to Salida where I stopped so Elizabeth could photograph the steam engine there.
+After a stop at McDonald's, we proceeded to Cripple Creek, arriving at the parking lot at 10:38 for the 10:40 AM train.
+Luckily the Cripple Creek was not on Swiss Time, so we had time to buy our tickets then board.

 Rolling stock